+You:

-- You: - Come to class on time, pay attention, and stay for the whole class. - Do not engage in other activities during class (web surfing, social media, playing games, etc.). - Make a consistent effort to try to understand the material (take time to study each week, participate in our class discussions and activities, use the resources provided, ask for help when needed). - Adhere to the CSU Principles of Community (Inclusion, Integrity, Respect, Service, Social Justice).
-This includes using preferred pronouns, honoring the value of diverse perspectives and experiences, acting civilly, etc.
+- Come to class on time, pay attention, and stay for the whole class. - Do not engage in other activities during class (web surfing, social media, playing games, etc.). - Make a consistent effort to try to understand the material (take time to study each week, participate in our class discussions and activities, use the resources provided, ask for help when needed).